vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 asking the question, but with others who are following happenings in the channel.

+Similarly, if there are GitHub issues (or issues in the project management tool you use, such as Jira) that people have opened a while back, that seem important to them, and would be quick to do, but that aren't getting picked up by the prioritization process, picking them up could help in the perception game (but make sure not to run afoul of prioritization policies of your organization if they strictly discourage such discretionary issue-picking).

 There are two obvious caveats when tackling undirected messages:

 * If you are clearly behind on important deliverables (including